mikependon/RepoDB/README.md

 			new QueryField("CustomerId", 1005),
 			new QueryField("OrderDate", DateTime.UtcNow.Date)
 		});
-		var customer = connection.Query<Customer>(commandText, queryGroup);
+		var customer = connection.ExecuteQuery<Customer>(commandText, queryGroup);
 	}

 The `ExecuteQuery` method is purposely not being supported by `Expression` based query as we are avoiding the user to bind the complex-class to its target query text.

-Note: Expression-based query is a typical ORM approach for a `DataSet` and `ClassObject`.
-The most optimal when it comes to performance is to used the `Object-Based` (followed by `Dynamics` and then `Expression`).
-However, writing an `Object-Based` is a bit informative.
+Note: The most optimal when it comes to performance is to used the `Object-Based`.

 **StoredProcedure**